The Foul Truth: Plot

-Thoithoiba (Priyakanta Laishram), a shy and introverted college student, faces daily ridicule for his anti-social behaviors.
-Even his family complains about his lack of socialization and masculinity.
+Thoithoiba, a shy and introverted college student, faces daily ridicule for his anti-social behaviours.
+Even his family complains about his lack of socialisation and masculinity.
 Thoithoiba feels deeply disturbed and traumatised, but no one acknowledges or understands his feelings.
-One day after college, while he waits for his father (Harendra Laishram) to pick him up, he calls his mother (Sophia Sapam) to ask where his father is.
-When his younger sister answered the phone, she informed him that their uncle (Rojesh Saikhom) had left to pick him up.
+One day after college, while he waits for his father to pick him up, he calls his mother to ask where his father is.
+When his younger sister answered the phone, she informed him that their uncle had left to pick him up.
 This triggers upsetting childhood memories, causing Thoithoiba to hang up the phone and become rattled.

 His classmates notice and start mocking him, which leads to a confrontation and a fight.
 Thoithoiba's uncle arrives and accuses him in front of the bullies.
 Disheartened, Thoithoiba returns home to a family that blames him for the college brawl without showing any remorse.
 Unable to bear it any longer, he confronts them and reveals his long-buried trauma of being regularly raped by his uncle.
-Thoithoiba cries uncontrollably, accusing each member of his family of being responsible for his life of horror, fury, shame, and guilt, and criticizing toxic masculinity and unfavorable norms that led to his abuse.
+Thoithoiba cries uncontrollably, accusing each member of his family of being responsible for his life of horror, fury, shame, and guilt, and criticising toxic masculinity and unfavourable norms that led to his abuse.

-As the film ends, Thoithoiba sees a younger version of himself (Harry Tourangbam) and finds solace in their connection.
+As the film ends, Thoithoiba sees a younger version of himself and finds solace in their connection.
 They share a triumphant moment before the younger self disappears, leaving Thoithoiba with a sigh.